adarshme/NSE-Stocks-App/README.md

  if you are in a system which has python2 by default, type:- `python3 cli.py COMMAND`

+### How to install python and/or required modules:-
+   1. Download the latest version of python (3.x.x) from [here](https://www.python.org/downloads/) and install it.
+   2. In terminal/cmd/powershell type `pip install beautifulsoup4` to install BeautifulSoup4.
+   3. To install PyQt5, type `pip install pyqt5`.
+   - If you already have python 3 installed, skip the first step.
+   - Note that some OS's ship with python 2 and python 3 pre-installed.
+In that case replace pip with pip3.

 *Cross-Platform completely fixed!
 Check it out!
 April 18 2018*